Chapters

 Crude Oil Price Movements

-In March, the OPEC Reference Basket (ORB) value declined by $2.81, or 3.7%, m-o-m, to average $74.00/b.
-The ICE Brent front-month contract fell by $3.48, or 4.6%, m-o-m, to average $71.47/b, and the NYMEX WTI front-month contract fell by $3.27, or 4.6%, m-o-m, to average $67.94/b.
-The GME Oman front-month contract fell by $4.78, or 6.2%, m-o-m, to average $72.50/b.
-The ICE Brent-NYMEX WTI first-month spread narrowed by 21¢, m-o-m, to average $3.53/b.
-The forward curve of ICE Brent and NYMEX WTI strengthened in March, m-o-m, and the nearest-month time spreads moved into stronger backwardation.
-This reflects traders' optimism about the supply/demand balance outlook.
-However, the GME Oman and Dubai price structures flattened compared to January and February levels, but the nearest time spreads remained in firm backwardation.
-Speculative selling in the oil futures market eased in March, as hedge funds and other money managers rebuilt part of their bullish positions in ICE Brent and NYMEX WTI, after major selloffs seen in the previous month.
+In April, the OPEC Reference Basket (ORB) value declined by $5.02, or 6.8%, m-o-m, to average $68.98/b.
+The ICE Brent front-month contract declined by $5.01, or 7.0%, m-o-m, to average $66.46/b, and the NYMEX WTI front-month contract declined by $4.98, or 7.3%, m-o-m, to average $62.96/b.
+The GME Oman front-month contract declined by $4.65, or 6.4%, m-o-m, to average $67.85/b.
+Meanwhile, the ICE Brent-NYMEX WTI first-month spread narrowed slightly by 3¢, m-o-m, to average $3.50/b.
+The front end of the ICE Brent, NYMEX WTI and GME Oman forward curves strengthened further in April, m-o-m, with the nearest-month time spreads moving into stronger backwardation, reflecting traders’ optimism about the market outlook in the short-term.

 World Economy

-The global economy showed a steady growth trend at the beginning of the year, however, the near-term trajectory is now subject to higher uncertainty given the recent tariff-related dynamics.
-Consequently, the global economic growth forecasts are revised down slightly to 3.0% for 2025, and to 3.1% for 2026.
-US economic growth forecasts are revised down to 2.1% for 2025 and 2.2% for 2026.
-Japan’s economic growth forecasts are revised down slightly to 1% for 2025 and to 0.9% for 2026.
-The Eurozone’s economic growth forecast for 2025 is lowered marginally to 0.8% but remains at 1.1% for 2026.
-China’s economic growth forecasts for 2025 and 2026 are revised down slightly to 4.6% and 4.5%, respectively.
-India’s economic growth forecast for 2025 is lowered slightly to 6.3% for 2025 but remains at 6.5% for 2026.
-Brazil’s economic growth forecasts remain at 2.3% in 2025 and 2.5% in 2026.
-Russia’s economic growth forecasts for 2025 and 2026 remain unchanged at 1.9% and 1.5%, respectively.
+The global economy continues to demonstrate a steady growth trend despite recent tariff-related developments.
+The global economic growth forecast for 2025 is revised down slightly to 2.9%, but the growth forecast for 2026 remains at 3.1%.
+Following the decline in economic growth seen in 1Q25, the US economic growth forecasts are revised down to 1.7% for 2025 and 2.1% for 2026.
+Japan’s economic growth forecasts remain unchanged at 1% for 2025 and 0.9% for 2026.
+Given the better-than-expected performance in 1Q25, the Eurozone’s economic growth forecast for 2025 is revised up slightly to 1% but remains at 1.1% for 2026.
+China’s economic growth forecasts for 2025 and 2026 remain unchanged at 4.6% and 4.5%, respectively.
+Similarly, India’s economic growth forecasts remain unchanged at 6.3% for 2025 and 6.5% for 2026.
+Brazil’s economic growth forecasts remain unchanged at 2.3% for 2025 and 2.5% for 2026.
+Also, Russia’s economic growth forecasts for 2025 and 2026 remain unchanged at 1.9% and 1.5%, respectively.

 World Oil Demand